padrinobook/padrinobook/chapters/user_profile.md

 ```

 The line with `Time.now + (60 * 60)` is not very readable.
 Rails has the functionality of using words like `1.hour.ago` with the help of [ActiveSupport](http://api.rubyonrails.org/v2.3.8/classes/ActiveSupport/CoreExtensions/Numeric/Time.html) module.
-Since Padrino is not using `ActiveSupport`, we can use the [Timerizer gem](https://github.com/kylewlacy/timerizer) which adds the functionality for us:
+Since Padrino is not using `ActiveSupport`, we use the [Timerizer](https://github.com/kylewlacy/timerizer) gem which adds the functionality for us:

 ```ruby